signladmin/master/docs/intermediate-guide/pi-pool-tutorial/cold-offline.md

 # Cold server setup

 This can be any 64 bit capable Raspi.
 Any Raspberry Pi 4, Raspberry Pi 3b+ or a Raspberry Pi-400.
 I would use a Pi-400.
 Keyboard is built in which is convienant and safer.
 The cold machine is only used to sign transactions and is left powered down for 99% of the time(if not more).
-The Pi-400 can just be powered off and up on a bookshelf.
+The Pi-400 can just be powered off and in a safe.
 Also unlike an online node, the Cold machine can be run from the sdcard.
 Just make sure you have mulitple copies of your keys just incase you get a bad sdcard.

 # Log in & setup user